ligang0309/acoustic2dpml/Readme.txt

 Science & Technology on Integrated Information System Laboratory, Institute of Software, Chinese Academy of Sciences, Beijing, China
 E-mail:  yutao_liu2022@163.com

-If you show related results in a paper or presentation using ACOUSTIC2DPML, please give a reference to the following papers:
+If you show related results in a paper or presentation using ACOUSTIC2DPML, please give a reference to the following paper:

 Wen Lei, Yutao Liu, Gang Li*, Shuang Zhu, Guoxin Chen and Chun-Feng Li.
 2D frequency-domain finite-difference acoustic wave modeling using optimized perfectly matched layers.
 Geophysics, 2023, 88(2): F1-F13.
 DOI: 10.1190/geo2022-0145.1